shahriarnat/docudoodle/README.md

     <img src="docudoodle-icon.png" width="200" />
 </p>
 <h1 align="center">
-    Docudoodle v1.0.0
+    Docudoodle v1.0.1
 </h1>

-This is Docudoodle! 👋 The PHP documentation generator that analyzes your codebase and creates comprehensive documentation using the OpenAI API.
+This is Docudoodle! 👋 The PHP documentation generator that analyzes your codebase and creates comprehensive documentation using AI.
 It's perfect for helping you and your team understand your code better through detailed insights into your application's structure and functionality.

 Docudoodle is fab if you've taken on an application with no existing documentation allowing your team to get up to speed right away.